Delegations for Dialogue is supported by a small, international and multilingual team of staff with in-depth

 Founder and NE Asia Co-ordinator

-Alan conceived the idea for Delegations for Dialogue during his final year at the University of Hong Kong where he helped to organise university exchange programmes.
+Alan conceived the idea for Delegations for Dialogue during his final year at the University of Hong Kong where he established several university exchange programmes.
 He is currently working as an International Affairs Policy Adviser, based in London.
-He obtained his MSc from SOAS, University of London, BA from the University of Hong Kong and spent his exchange semester at Korea University in Seoul.
+He obtained his MSc in Development Studies from SOAS University of London, BA from the University of Hong Kong and spent his exchange semester at Korea University in Seoul.
 He speaks English and Chinese.

 Founder and SE Asia Co-ordinator

 Aédán was involved in a number of educational projects in Mainland China and Taiwan before co-founding Delegations for Dialogue in 2015.
-He currently works as a Political Economy Analyst, based in Singapore where he also features in local news sources commentating on international current affairs.
+He currently works as a Political Economy Analyst, based in Indonesia, where he also provides commentary on current affairs for international media.
 He obtained his MSc from the Nanyang Technological University (NTU) in Singapore and holds a BA in Geography from Kings College London.